 Write a Personalized Opening Line

 A personalized opening line demonstrates genuine interest in the recipient and sets the tone for a meaningful conversation.
 The opening line is your chance to show that you’ve done your homework and understand the prospect’s pain points or needs.
 It should be concise and relevant, focusing on the commercial motives for contacting the recipient.
+A personalized opening line is a great icebreaker.

 Essential Components of a Successful Cold Email